bella234428/Quize-app/README.md

-# * EARTHQUAKE QUIZ APP*
+# *QUIZ APP*

 ## *Description*

-The Earthquake Quiz App is a fun and educational tool designed to test and enhance users' knowledge about earthquakes.
+The Quiz App is a fun and educational tool designed to test and enhance users' knowledge about earthquakes.
 It offers a series of interactive questions that cover earthquake facts, safety tips, historical events, and more.

 Whether you're a student, educator, or curious learner, this app helps reinforce awareness and preparedness through engaging quiz features.